-Site That Published Amanda Seyfried Nude Photos Reads Qur’an For Guidance
+Site That Posted Amanda Seyfried Nude Photos Claims To Read Qur’an For Guidance

 As of the writing of this article, the leaked photos of Amanda Seyfried have been removed from Celeb Jihad.
 The site states that this was because of a copyright claim by Seyfried.
 They have since replaced the content with professional nudes of Seyfried and clips from sex scenes she’s previously acted in.

 As Inquisitr previously reported, the release of photos from the Amanda Seyfried hack is part of what’s being called The Fappening 2.0.
 The first Fappening took place in 2014 when a huge dump of celebrity nude photos became freely available on the web.
-Fappening is play on the word “fap” which is slang for masturbation.
+Fappening is a play on the word “fap,” which is slang for masturbation.

 Emma Watson and Amanda Seyfried's personal photos stolen in celebrity photo hack https://t.co/DK0sBIhZtH pic.twitter.com/TyICRRddn2